zuckpa1999/zuck-blog-v3/content/blog/recap-how-i-landed-my-1st-dev-job-in-thailand.md

 <br/>

 A piece of advice I got early on for negotiating the offers was

 <br/>

->  ***lining up interviews from different companies in the same timeframe so you can use the offers from multiple companies(in case you got accepted for the position) to negotiate with the companies back and forth to maximize your compensation.***
+>  ***Lining up interviews from different companies in the same timeframe so you can use the offers from multiple companies(in case you got accepted for the position) to negotiate with the companies back and forth to maximize your compensation & benefits.***

 <br/>

- Even though I was fortunate enough to land a few offers, being a new graduate ( no full-time working experience) unsurprisingly did not give me any negotiating power with the big-tech companies in Thailand even with the competing offers.
-However, I do still believe in the advice as I have heard it so many times from the people in the industry worldwide.
-I will try out the idea again when I'm looking for a new job lol. **The industry insight I learned from this step is how much companies are willing to pay for developers even for new grads.**
+ Even though I was fortunate enough to land a few offers, being a new graduate ( no full-time working experience + 2 internships) unsurprisingly did not give me any negotiating power with the big-tech companies in Thailand even with the competing offers.
+However, I do still believe in the advice as I have heard it so many times from people in the industry worldwide.
+I will try out the idea again when I'm looking for a new job lol. **The industry insight I learned from this step was that developers are so high in demand to the point where the salary ceiling even for new grads can also be hyperinflated.**

 <br/>